-Finally is the Little Labs Voice of God.
+The Little Labs Voice of God is a must have.
 Problems with the kick drum?
 No problem.
 Problems with the bass?
 No problem.
 Problem with a thin vocal?
 No problem.
-The Little Labs VOG is the most powerful tool in the UAD arsenal.
+The VOG is the most powerful tool in the UAD arsenal.
 I love it."

 Vaughan Merrick — Engineer (Jason Mraz, Amy Winehouse, Mark Ronson)

-"I've been telling pretty much anyone who is remotely interested that the 1176 [Classic Limiter Collection] is really amazing.
+"I've been telling pretty much anyone who is remotely interested that the 1176 Classic Limiter Collection is really amazing.
 I use those plug-ins all the time.
-There is an immediate sound that comes from them that I don't get when I put other compression plug-ins on.
-These emulations are really impressive.
-I hear plug-ins like this and I think, 'Another 1176 just went on Ebay.'
+There is an immediacy to that sound that other plug-in compressors can’t achieve.
+I hear plug-ins like this and think, 'Another 1176 just went on Ebay.'

 The Ampex ATR-102 tape plug-in is fantastic as well.
-For guys who are relying on more 'in the box' mixing, this emulation does an amazing job of gluing everything together.
+For guys who rely on more “in the box” mixing, this emulation does an amazing job of gluing everything together.

-UA has done a great job with this tape emulation, and the tape width and formulations are great ways to 'size' a mix or even an individual sound.
-The plug-in brings an immediate warmth and cohesion that I have not heard anywhere except for the real thing."
+UA has done a great job with this tape emulation, and the tape width and formulations are great ways to “size” a mix or even an individual sound.
+The plug-in brings immediate warmth and cohesion that I have not heard in anything except the real thing."

 — Amanda Whiting